-Most Southfield area residents understand the importance of estate planning.
+Most Novi area residents understand the importance of estate planning.
 An estate plan is important for almost everyone but when a person creates an estate plan there are mistakes that can occur.
 The following are some of the more common estate planning mistakes that should be avoided.

 Not understanding their estate plan